Single White Female: Production

 The Ansonia on New York City's Upper West Side was used for the exterior shots of the apartment block.

 Following a poor test screening, the ending was reshot.

 Reception

 Box office

-The film debuted at No. 2 at the US box office on its opening weekend behind Unforgiven, and grossed $48 million at the box office in the United States and Canada.
-It grossed $36 million overseas for a worldwide total of $84 million.
+Single White Female debuted at No. 2 at the US box office on its opening weekend behind Unforgiven, and grossed $48 million at the box office in the United States and Canada, while it grossed $36 million overseas, for a worldwide total of $84 million.